gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

 Swap:         1023          9       1014
 ```

 Because of the incredibly low specs, the server was provisioned with Ubuntu 12.04.5 LTS.
-It's not ideal to run a end of life cycle version of Ubuntu but for $1 & my purposes, it's ok.
+It's not ideal to run an end of life version of Ubuntu.
+However for $1 & my purposes, it's ok.

 For some reason the server didn't have it's DNS name servers set.
-So I added them to network interfaces;
+If you use another service you probably won't have this issue.
+I quickly added dns-nameservers to network interfaces;

 Edit `/etc/network/interfaces` with